Chart Color Schemes

 Infrastructure

-Henley Beach has emerging levels of nearby infrastructure activity, ranking in the 25thth percentile nationally
+Henley Beach has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally

-No infrastructure changes are currently planned for this area.
-Zero projects have been identified by AreaSearch that could impact it.
-Key initiatives include Rivergarden Estate, Charles Sturt Playground Renewal Program, Findon High School Upgrade, and The Queen Elizabeth Hospital Redevelopment Stage Three.
+No changes can influence a region's performance more than modifications to local infrastructure, significant projects, and planning initiatives.
+AreaSearch has identified zero projects likely to impact this area.
+Notable projects include Rivergarden Estate, Charles Sturt Playground Renewal Program, Findon High School Upgrade, and The Queen Elizabeth Hospital Redevelopment Stage Three.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.